mideind/FlutterSnowboy/README.md

 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)

-# Flutter Snowboy package
+# Flutter Snowboy plugin

 *This plugin is a work in progress.
 Things may not work.*

-This repository contains the source code to the Flutter Snowboy package.
+This repository contains the source code to a Flutter Snowboy package.
 [Snowboy](https://github.com/seasalt-ai/snowboy) is a cross-platform DNN-based hotword detection toolkit.